 - Cooking oil of your choice

 If your pan is a bit blotchy, has some dry patches or seems slightly dull, it most likely only requires minor service to bring back its shine and slickness.
-Depending on the degree of repair required, the time you want to spend and the resources available, you can choose between these two methods for seasoning your cast-iron skillet:
+Depending on the degree of repair required, the time you want to spend and the resources available, you can choose between these two methods for how to season an iron skillet:

 1. Stovetop Repair

 Place your skillet on the stove and warm it over medium-high heat.
 Take a paper towel wad or clean cloth and dip it in about two tablespoons of a high-quality cooking oil.
 Holding the paper towel or cloth with either tongs or your hand, wipe down the interior surface of the pan until the oil smokes and the remaining oil residue is gone.
 Reapply the oil and repeat this process three to five times, ensuring the oil smokes and is absorbed and allowing the pan to cool slightly between applications.

 2. Oven RepairFor especially thorough re-seasoning, oven repair is a method that uses higher heat and deeper penetration for your pan.
 Follow these necessary steps for seasoning:

 - Prepare: First, preheat your oven anywhere from 325 to 500 degrees, depending on how much repair you think your cast-iron skillet will need.
 Higher heats will only help the oils absorb more deeply and quickly into your pan.